-These memorable appetizers will have guest partying past midnight and you are going to love how easy they are to prepare with just a few off our favorite New Year’s Eve party essentials.
-This year we are hosting a small get together to celebrate New Year’s Eve and while I love all the glitz and glamour of this special night, this year I wanted a low key evening with good old fashioned family fun.
-Growing up my parents always hosted an intimate get together with close family friends and my mom always had a lavish spread of dips, desserts and appetizers.
+These memorable appetizers will have guests partying past midnight and you are going to love how easy they are to prepare with just a few of our favorite New Year’s Eve party essentials.
+This year we are hosting a small get-together to celebrate New Year’s Eve and while I love all the glitz and glamour of this special night, this year I wanted a low-key evening with good old-fashioned family fun.
+Growing up my parents always hosted an intimate get-together with close family friends and my mom always had a lavish spread of dips, desserts, and appetizers.
 Everyone would snack all night long until the big moment came and we enthusiastically counted down…3, 2, 1 HAPPY NEW YEAR!
-These special memories are exactly why I decided to stick to my roots and prepare easy bite sized, tried and true Southern dishes with a twist.
+These special memories are exactly why I decided to stick to my roots and prepare easy bite-sized, tried and true Southern dishes with a twist.

-Our first appetizers is sure to bring you and your guest fortune and luck in the new year.
+Our first appetizers are sure to bring you and your guest fortune and luck in the new year.
 Our Garlic Black Eyed Pea Crostini will make sure you ring in 2016 with lots of luck on your side.
-According to tradition black eyed peas are the first food to be eaten on New Year’s Day for luck and prosperity throughout the year ahead.
-Get a ahead start by preparing these tasty bites for your NYE party.
+According to tradition black-eyed peas are the first food to be eaten on New Year’s Day for luck and prosperity throughout the year ahead.
+Get a head start by preparing these tasty bites for your NYE party.
 Make it easy with Jalapeno and Cheddar Crisps from World Market.
-Topped with the flavorful garlic black eyed pea mixture these crunchy appetizers aren’t just lucky, they are delicious too!
+Topped with the flavorful garlic black-eyed pea mixture these crunchy appetizers aren’t just lucky, they are delicious too!
 Get the recipe for these lucky appetizers below.

 - 3 tablespoons extra-virgin olive oil

 - 1 very large celery stalk, finely chopped

 - 1 pound dried black-eyed peas (about 2 1/4 cups), soaked overnight and drained

 - 2 quarts chicken stock or low-sodium broth